plinss/flake8-noqa/README.md

 e.g. `# noqa - X100 is not a code`
 (flake8 will interpret both of those as `# noqa`).

+Usage Note:
+When determining if violations have matched a `# noqa` comment, this plugin requires flake8 to have been made aware of the violations that would otherwise apply.
+Some plugins do their own processing of `# noqa` comments and stop sending violation reports to flake8 when they see a `# noqa` comment.
+A plugin doing so will cause this plugin to stop seeing the violation, and it may report the lack of a violation or matching code.
+When you then remove the `# noqa` comment or violation code, the other plugin will resume sending the violation, prompting you to restore the `# noqa` comment or code.

+The best fix for this situation is to try to get the offending plugin to stop respecting `# noqa` comments.
+A plugin doing so is considered an anti-pattern, and it's best to allow flake8 to determine if violations should be surfaced to the user or not.
+The offending plugin may have an option to control this behavior (note the flake8 `--disable-noqa` option will disable *all* noqa comments, so is not a suitable fix for this situation).
+If the plugin does not have an option to control its `# noqa` behavior, the best course of action may be to contact the maintainers of the plugin via the appropriate issue reporting system.

+If the plugin is unmaintained, or the maintainers decline to address the issue for whatever reason, feel free to file an issue on this plugin to see if a work-around can be established.

 Installation
 ------------